 Again, Brawny and Bounty distanced themselves from the competition, withstanding 13 and 12 swipes, respectively.
 Viva shredded after six strokes, White Cloud and Great Value lasted just five, and Scott wore through after four.

-The experience of using a paper towel involves much more than just measureable data.
+The experience of using a paper towel involves much more than just measurable data.
 To evaluate overall user experience, we cleaned windows, used them as napkins and facial tissue, soaked up bacon grease, and scrubbed dried red wine off the kitchen floor.

 Test 1: Glass cleaning ability